max813709/UiPath-Projects/README.md

 Using UI Attended Automation enter the simulated customer information into the Pega website.

-Purchase orders and using UI Automation and Excel Automation Write the purchase orders onto an Excel file.
+Purchase orders and using UI Automation and Excel Automation writes the purchase orders onto an Excel file.

 Write a profit report using email automation and excel automation to include the items purchased, the subtotal, the service fee and the purchase total for the entire order for each customer.